History of PoCS / MCSL

 Franc Grum Memorial Scholarship

 The Franc Grum Memorial Scholarship was established after his untimely death in 1985.
 It is intended to support scholarship in optical radiation measurements and color science.
-The funds for this award were made possible by gifts from the friends and family of Franc, as well as those from industry.
+The funds for this award were made possible by gifts from the friends and family of Franc, as well as from industry.

 Past Recipients of the Grum Scholarship